 A: SPARKLE is the pre-show at the live SHIMMER events.
 It serves as a method of trying out potential new female talent for future appearances on the SHIMMER DVD series.
-Since the SPARKLE matches exist specifically to be dark matches for evaluation purposes, we do not release the SPARKLE matches on video.
-SPARKLE also occasionally features some male wrestlers from Chicago's AAW promotion, which holds monthly events at the Eagles Club, and is our promotional partner in Berwyn.
+Since the SPARKLE matches exist specifically to be dark matches for evaluation purposes, we do not sell the SPARKLE matches on video.
+We occasionally post one of the better SPARKLE matches on YouTube for free viewing.

 Q: At the live events, is there an opportunity to meet the wrestlers, get autographs from them, and get pictures taken with them?